w3c/w3c-website-redesign-documentation/_docs/2020-08-28-proposed-site-map-v2.md

 Please note navigation links below suffixed with _(requires login)_ mean the content can only be accessed if the user is logged in.
-Any navigation links suffixed with _(cross-link)_ mean the content primarily lives in another section and is cross-linked to here.
+Any navigation links suffixed with _(cross-link)_ mean the content primarily lives in another section and is cross-linked from here.

 When designing the site we may only display two or three levels in the primary navigation.
 The folllowing sitemap illustrates the main pages for the high-level W3C site.